Author Archives: Emily Gainer

 • Details: Scholarship page.

 The award is given to individuals or organizations that have by excellence in deeds, actions, or initiatives improved the state of archives in Ohio over the past year.
-The award will be announced at the SOA Annual Meeting, which will be held on Friday, May 17, 2024 at Capital University in Bexley, Ohio.
-Continue reading
+The award will be announced at the SOA Annual Meeting, which will be held on Friday, May 16, 2025 at the University of Toledo in Toledo, Ohio.

-The Society of Ohio Archivists most recent leadership meeting minutes from November 3, 2023, and January 5, 2024, can now be found on the Council Meeting Minutes page.
+The Society of Ohio Archivists most recent leadership meeting minutes from December 6, 2024, can now be found on the Council Meeting Minutes page.

 Interested in SOA over time?
 Also on that page are minutes dating back to 1997.
 In addition to documenting actions from the leadership meeting, minutes include reports from the treasurer as well as from committees and task forces.